How to get 3 kids to sleep at the same time

 Our oldest son is always the first one ready.
 He is very systematic, so he has usually been lying in bed for half an hour listening to an audiobook before the room becomes totally quiet.

-While they sleep, my spouse and I have a little chat and potter about with our own things.
-I read or watch documentaries, spread the cream on my feet, knit, maybe stand up and clean the kitchen, start the washing machine or dryer, chat with my teenage daughter (if she is home and awake).
+While they sleep, my spouse and I have a little chat and potter about our own things.
+I read or watch documentaries, spread the cream on my feet, knit, maybe stand up and clean the kitchen, start the washing machine or dryer, and chat with my teenage daughter (if she is home and awake).
 I take a breath.

 Finished.
 Boom.
 Or not.
 In reality, there isn't anyone that sleeps all the way through.
 The dog blocks about eighty percent of the blanket I share with Fjord, and we fight over it a few times during the night.
 I throw a hand on her stomach, give her a little fuss, and a calm voice.
 Silke, as a rule, wakes up around 2 am for some water or to take the blanket on/off, then she goes back to sleep.
 Storm often wakes up, but he sorts himself out.
 He is a big lad.
 Sometimes he needs to move around, chat, or have a cuddle; then, he goes back to sleep.